Keobook/import-cours-but-rt/others/my-applications/github-campus-expert/README.md

-    Here is the link of the instagram of the current student association: https://www.instagram.com/aeiutbeziers/ It is one of the communities we want to help grow and complement in the areas they are lacking or struggling to get a correct foothold to start stable and inclusive actions troughout the student campus.
+    Here is the link of the instagram of the current student association: https://www.instagram.com/aeiutbeziers/ It is one of the communities we want to help grow and complement in the areas they are lacking or struggling to get a correct foothold to start stable and more inclusive actions troughout the student campus.
     ```

+   <div style="page-break-after: always"></div>

    - Can you tell us about a time when you took the lead in your community to address a challenge?
 Please share the outcome, and how you would leverage your experience and the resources provided by the GitHub Campus Experts program to handle current or future obstacles.